-In October 2014, we entered into a series of forward contracts ("Rate Lock Agreements") to lock the benchmark interest rate on a portion of the 2014 Senior Notes.
-The Rate Lock Agreements had a notional amount of \$1.00 billion in aggregate, which matured in the second quarter of the fiscal year ended June 30, 2015.
-The Rate Lock Agreements were terminated on the date of pricing of the \$1.25 billion of 4.650% Senior Notes due in 2024 and we recorded the fair value of \$7.5 million as a gain within AOCI as of December 31, 2014, which is being amortized over the life of the debt.
-We recognized a net expense of \$1.1 million and \$0.6 million for the fiscal year ended June 30, 2020, respectively, for the amortization of the net of the three rate lock agreements that had been recognized in AOCI, which increased the interest expense on a net basis.
-We recognized in AOCI, which decreased the interest expense on a net basis.
-As of June 30, 2021, the aggregate unamortized portion of the fair value of the forward contracts for the Rate Lock Agreements was \$29.0 million.
+Since fiscal 2015, we have entered into four sets of Rate Lock Agreements to hedge the benchmark interest rate on portions of our Senior Notes prior to issuance.
+Upon issuance of the associated debt, the Rate Lock Agreements were settled and their fair values were recorded within AOCI.
+The resulting gains and losses from these transactions are amortized to interest expense over the lives of the associated debt.
+We recognized a net expense of \$1.0 million, \$1.1 million and \$0.6 million for the fiscal years ended June 30, 2022, 2021 and 2020, respectively, for the amortization of the net of the four sets of Rate Lock Agreements that had been recognized in AOCI, which increased the interest expense on a net basis.
+As of June 30, 2022, the aggregate unamortized portion of the fair value of the Rate Lock Agreements was a \$54.8 million net gain.

 For derivatives that are designated and qualify as cash flow hedges, the effective portion of the gains or losses is reported in AOCI and reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
-Prior to adopting the new accounting guidance for hedge accounting, time value was excluded from the assessment of effectiveness for derivatives designated as cash flow hedges.
-Time value was amortized on a mark-to-market basis and recognized in earnings over the life of the derivative contract.
-For derivative contracts executed after adopting the new accounting guidance, the election to include time value for the assessment of effectiveness is made on all forward contracts designated as cash flow hedges.
+For derivative contracts executed after adopting the new accounting guidance in fiscal 2019, the election to include time value for the assessment of effectiveness is made on all forward contracts designated as cash flow hedges.
 The change in fair value of the derivative is recorded in AOCI until the hedged item is recognized in earnings.
-The assessment of effectiveness of options contracts designated as cash flow hedges continue to exclude time value after adopting the new accounting guidance.
+The assessment of effectiveness of options contracts designated as cash flow hedges exclude time value.
 The initial value of the component excluded from the assessment of effectiveness is recognized in earnings over the life of the derivative contract.
 Any difference between change in the fair value of the excluded components and the amounts recognized in earnings are recorded in AOCI.

-For derivatives that are designated and qualify as a net investment hedge in a foreign operation and that meet the effectiveness requirements, the net gains or losses attributable to change in spot exchange rates are recorded in cumulative translation within AOCI.
+For derivatives that are designated and qualify as a net investment hedge in a foreign operation and that meet the effectiveness requirements, the net gains or losses attributable to changes in spot exchange rates are recorded in cumulative translation within AOCI.
 The remainder of the change in value of such instruments is recorded in earnings using the mark-to-market approach.
-Recognition in earnings of amounts previously recorded in cumulative translation is limited to circumstances such as complete or substantially complete liquidation of the net investment in the hedged foreign operations.
+Recognition in earnings of amounts previously recorded in cumulative translation is limited to circumstances such as complete or substantially complete liquidation or sale of the net investment in the hedged foreign operations.

 For derivatives that are not designated as hedges, gains and losses are recognized in other expense (income), net.
-We use foreign currency forward contracts to hedge certain foreign currency denominated assets or liabilities.
+We use foreign exchange contracts to hedge certain foreign currency denominated assets or liabilities.
 The gains and losses on these derivative instruments are largely offset by the changes in the fair value of the assets or liabilities being hedged.

-Derivatives in Hedging Relationships: Foreign Exchange and Interest Rate Contracts
+Derivatives in Hedging Relationships: Foreign Exchange Contracts and Rate Lock Agreements

-The gains (losses) on derivatives in cash flow and net investment hedging relationships recognized in other comprehensive income for the indicated periods were as follows:
+The gains (losses) on derivatives in cash flow and net investment hedging relationships recognized in OCI for the indicated periods were as follows:

-Year Ended June 30, (In thousands) 2021 2020 2019 Derivatives Designated as Cash Flow Hedging Instruments: Rate lock agreements: Amounts included in the assessment of effectiveness \$ - \$ \$ (8,649) Foreign exchange contracts: Amounts included in the assessment of effectiveness \$ 3,897 \$ (16,649) \$ (358) Amounts excluded from the assessment of effectiveness \$ (115) \$ (90) \$ (112) Derivatives Designated as Net Investment Hedging Instruments: Foreign exchange contracts (1) \$ (191) \$ - \$ -
+Year Ended June 30, (In thousands) 2022 2021 2020 Derivatives Designated as Cash Flow Hedging Instruments: Rate lock agreements: Amounts included in the assessment of effectiveness \$ 82,969 \$ \$ Foreign exchange contracts: Amounts included in the assessment of effectiveness \$ 21,940 \$ 3,897 \$ (16,649) Amounts excluded from the assessment of effectiveness \$ 43 \$ (115) \$ (90) Derivatives Designated as Net Investment Hedging Instruments: Foreign exchange contracts (1) \$ 3,815 \$ (191) \$